icloud-photos-downloader/icloud_photos_downloader/docs/install.md

 docker run -it --rm --name icloudpd -v $(pwd)/Photos:/data -e TZ=America/Los_Angeles icloudpd/icloudpd:latest icloudpd --directory /data --username my@email.address --watch-with-interval 3600
 ```

-Image asset date will be convered to specified TZ and then used for creating folders (see `--folder-stucture` param)
+Image asset date will be converted to specified TZ and then used for creating folders (see `--folder-stucture` parameter)

 Synchronization logic can be adjusted with command-line parameters.
 Run the following to get full list:
 ``` sh